mazaalani/mazaalani/README.md

 ## I'm a Husband, Father, Developer, and Gamer!!

 - I’m currently learning everything 🤣
-- Goals: Contribute more to Make the web world Amazing!
+- Goals: Contribute more to Make the world Amazing!

 In here you can find some work I have done as student and some personal projects, undoftunately I have no permission to share professional code done by me :/